Ross Stewart (footballer, born 1996)

-Ross Cameron Stewart (born 11 July 1996) is a Scottish professional footballer who plays as a forward for club Southampton.
+Ross Cameron Stewart (born 11 July 1996) is a Scottish professional footballer who plays as a forward for club Swansea City and the Scotland national team.

 He began his career with Ardeer Thistle and Kilwinning Rangers before joining Albion Rovers in 2016.
 After one season, Stewart moved to St Mirren and went on loan to Alloa Athletic.
 In 2018, he joined Ross County, spending three seasons with the club before joining Sunderland in 2021 and helping them win promotion to the Championship.
 Stewart then signed for Southampton in 2023.
+He joined Swansea City in 2026.

+Stewart made his international debut for Scotland in 2022.
+He was selected for the 2026 World Cup.

 Club career

 Junior League

 After spells with the youth systems of professional clubs, Stewart started his career in the Scottish Juniors with Ardeer Thistle and Kilwinning Rangers, before making the step-up to senior football with Albion Rovers in July 2016.
 The part-time Coatbridge club were unable to pay the £1,500 transfer fee, with the funds instead provided by their supporters' club members and by Stewart's father.